-Grey’s Anatomy Spoilers: Jo’s Abusive Ex Husband Revealed?
+‘Grey’s Anatomy’ Spoilers: Jo’s Abusive Ex Husband Revealed?

-Grey’s Anatomy spoilers are in and it looks like Jo Wilson’s abusive husband is checking into Seattle — sort of!
-Over the years we’ve gotten bits and pieces about Jo Wilson’s (Camilla Luddington) past through her relationship with Alex Karev (Justin Chambers), and now it looks like the Grey’s Anatomy team is committed to fully developing her backstory.
+Grey’s Anatomy spoilers are in, and it looks like Jo Wilson’s abusive husband is checking into Seattle — sort of!
+Over the years, fans have gotten bits and pieces about Jo Wilson’s (Camilla Luddington) past through her relationship with Alex Karev (Justin Chambers), and now it looks like the Grey’s Anatomy team is committed to fully developing her backstory.

-According to TVLine, we’re going to see Jo’s husband sooner rather than later, which won’t be a pleasant experience for Jo.
-As Grey’s Anatomy fans know she revealed to Alex that her real name isn’t Jo Wilson and she made it up because she’s on the run from her abusive husband.
+According to TV Line, viewers are going to see Jo’s husband sooner rather than later, which won’t be a pleasant experience for Jo.
+As Grey’s Anatomy fans know, she revealed to Alex that her real name isn’t Jo Wilson — she made it up because she’s on the run from her abusive husband.
 It was a big shock because Grey’s Anatomy viewers didn’t think she was lying about her identity or that she had fled a previous relationship.
 Everyone knew she had a rough life and lived out of her car at one point but no one expected to hear that she was married and on the run.

 Grey’s Anatomy spoilers state that now that fans know her husband exists he’ll be brought into the fold of Shondaland.
 The talk of the town is that Glee’s very own Mr. Shue (Matthew Morrison) might be playing Jo’s abusive husband, who’s also a doctor!